Marzac/le3d/README.md

 - Handles graphic contexts (with X11)
 - Handles joysticks with rumble support
   (with evdev interface)
-- Supports many Linux OS
+- Supports virtually all Linux based OS

 The backend - MacOS version:
 - Similar to Linux version